-2.7 Fit Replacement Circuit Board
+2.8 Fit the Replacement Circuit Board

-Fit the replacement circuit board from the repair kit to rear of the tacho.
+Fit replacement circuit board from repair kit to rear of tacho movement.
 Note that square corner of board is located at top left (arrowed).

+NB.
 If necessary bend the orange and white wires out of the way so that they are not trapped underneath the circuit board.